 At ease, PicMonkeyers.
 There’s a wide world of infographics out there, many of which are downright simple to make.
-Today, we’re gonna introduce you to a few of our favorite flavors: sleek, good-lookin’ infographics that are all 100% doable in PicMonkey.
+Today, we’re gonna introduce you to a few flavors of sleek, good-lookin’ infographics that are all 100% doable in PicMonkey, your new favorite infographics maker.

 Let’s say you’ve got a list of facts and figures that you’d like to share with the world.
 Or maybe you’re evaluating whether a set of statements are true or false.
 In that case, building an infographic around simple columns will make your intel easy to understand.

-Whaaaa?
-Yes, English majors, your day has come!
-Infographics are excellent vehicles for any kind of information that benefits from being shared visually, whether it’s a statistic, a quick tutorial, or little-known facts about the history of cheese.
+Infographics are excellent vehicles for any kind of information that benefits from being shared visually, whether it’s a statistic, a quick tutorial, or little-known historical facts about, you know, anything.

 The kinds of infographics we’ll call at-a-glance graphics are especially handy when you want to convey information that is maddeningly difficult to put into words, but clicks instantly when you have an image.
-For instance, the above infographic describes various types of delicious donut, which is not only mouthwatering, but saves time!
+For instance, the above infographic concisely describes various types of delicious donut, which not only makes mouths water, but saves time!

 Think outside the graph with other at-a-glance infographics: